V8

 Serializes a JavaScript value and adds the serialized representation to the internal buffer.

-This throws an error if value
+This throws an error if value cannot be serialized.

 M serializer.releaseBuffer()